Readek/RoA-Stream-Tool/README.md

 Repeat from the 3rd step to add the `VS Screen.html`, though I recommend you to do so on another scene.

+Note: The Scoreboard's intro will only play when refreshing the browser.
+If you tick the intro box while having the scoreboard's scene open, nothing will change until you go out and back to the scoreboard's scene.

 ---

 ## Advanced setup